salsus/hoff/gtm/searchNav/README.md

 ## Possible changes or considerations

-If you are low on custom dimensions, then consolidate cds to only use two: "feature_used" and "feature_used_first"
+If you are low on custom dimensions, then consolidate custom dimensions to only use two: "feature_used" and "feature_used_first"

 This could be extended to include search filters, pagination, sorting, or additional UI features.

 Requires extra work to capture the search term or the navigation item for deeper analysis.
 This information wouldn't be recommended for the "first_usage" interaction because it fires before a user has thoroughly searched or navigated.
 It could also be helpful in tandem with SERP clicks and navigation events.

+--

+# Extensions

+Add a custom dimension of "Feature Type" to the parameters and extend usage to UI elements like pagination, search filters, or sort.